gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Farmer Villagers buy 4 melon slices instead of 4 melon blocks at the Journeyman Trade Level
 - Farmer Villagers buy 16 eggs at the Expert Trade Level
 - Permanent Open Barrels can be made by pushing a Barrel via piston while opening it at the same time
+- Vindicators that spawn in Woodland Mansions are neutral in versions before 1.16.
+Hitting these Vindicators or renaming them will switch them back to hostile.

 **Beta 1.16.0.51**
 - Piglins have more health in this version and they will keep their health when updating through versions